Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

 ### Encoding

 Use `AvroEncoder.encode` method to encode dict content with the given Avro schema.
 The method will use a schema previously registered to the Schema Registry service and keep the schema cached for future encoding usage.
-It is also possible to avoid pre-registering the schema to the service and automatically register with the `encode` method by instantiating the `AvroEncoder` with the keyword argument `auto_register_schemas=True`.
+It is also possible to avoid pre-registering the schema to the service and automatically register with the `encode` method by instantiating the `AvroEncoder` with the keyword argument `auto_register=True`.

 ```python
 import os